popcafa/HelloWorld/README.md

 Hi all,

-I try to start learn python from 2016/9/27.
+I start to learn python from 2016/9/27.
 Hope I can learn python well~

 Thanks.